The Protomen: Act II: The Father of Death

 For the band's second album the group, working with Meat Loaf producer Alan Shacklock, devised a prequel storyline to their first album.
 The second act details the rise of Albert Wily to power, the rivalry between himself and Thomas Light, and the tragic events which brought the City under Wily's control.
 The band stated that Act II was designed to sound cleaner, reflecting a time "before the bomb dropped".
 Accordingly, the second album reflects a much broader range of musical styles and more lyrical instrumentation, embracing references from Ennio Morricone to Bruce Springsteen to Shacklock's own Babe Ruth.
-The album was mastered by Richard Dodd, a Grammy-winning recording engineer.
+The album was mastered by Richard Dodd.
+The band debuted a new logo by Version Industries.

 The Protomen Present: A Night of Queen

 The Protomen are known for performing, along with their original rock opera, a variety of 1970s and 1980s cover songs in their live performances, typically related to the band's preferred motifs of heroism, struggle, and self-determination.
 On December 10, 2010, the Protomen performed along with Nashville band Evil Bebos for the latter band's farewell concert.
 Evil Bebos played a set entirely composed of Black Sabbath cover songs, while the Protomen in kind performed a set of Queen covers.
 The live performance was recorded and mastered, and on April 19, 2012, the Protomen announced through their website and mailing list that the resulting live album, titled The Protomen Present: A Night Of Queen, would be released and was available for pre-order.
-Though set for a June 1, 2012 release, the album shipped early to those who pre-ordered it.
+Though set for a June 1, 2012, release, the album shipped early to those who pre-ordered it.